Skip to content

 from utils.cluster import cluster_data,plot_clusters_figure

-data = pd.read_csv("08dd4107-1d39-4ef9-8233-768eabac6ca6/datafile.csv")
+data = pd.concat([data_csv_0, data_csv_1], ignore_index=True).sort_values(by=data_csv_0.columns[0])

-#Add here the code to run.
+# Add here the code to run.
 You can create different functions and the results should be clear stated.

 clustered_data, reduced_clustered_data, cluster_centers = cluster_data(data=data)